Category: Classroom Resources

 Do you miss anything about your childhood?

-You have 1 minute to read the instructions below and prepare an answer.
+You have 1 minute to read the instructions in the box and prepare an answer.
 You can make notes.
 After your preparation time has ended, please speak for 1 to 2 minutes on this topic.

 Describe your best friend during childhood.